jun76/raggify/README.md

 ingest_url("http://some.site.com")
 ```

-# 💻 Use as REST API Server
+# 💻 as REST API Server

 Before using almost functions of the CLI, please start the server as follows: